4766 Lincoln Ave, Oakland, CA 94602

 Proxy for the dead

 This sealing ceremony is also performed for ancestors that have already passed.
-Volunteers in the temple act as a proxy, and seals their family together, giving them the opportunity to accept or decline these promises.
+Volunteers in the temple act as a proxy and seal families together one at a time.
+Those that have passed on and have a sealing performed on their behalf then have the opportunity to accept or reject that sealing and the associated promises.

 There are thousands of temple sealings that take place in the Oakland Temple every single year.

-Temple sealings are beautiful ceremonies that unite families for all of the eternities.
-It allows members of the church to celebrate an endless life with those that they love.
+Temple sealings are beautiful ceremonies that unite families for all of eternity.
+It allows members of the Church to celebrate an endless life with those that they love.
 This ceremony is one of the most sacred that takes place within the temple and is cherished among the Latter-Day Saints.

-To book your tour of the Oakland Temple click here.
+To book your tour of the Oakland Temple, select here.

 Previous Story